 Data can be submitted by emailing the info to sean@northbranchnaturecenter.org.
 You can send an image of the datasheet or simply provide all the information contained on the datasheet in the body of your email.
-You can also join the post-count Zoom meeting (see below), to report your data "in-person."
+You can also join the post-count potluck to report your data in person.